-Young Epilepsy/St Piers promotes confidentiality and security practice to its staff through it policies, procedures and guides as well as training and awareness raising activities.
+Young Epilepsy promotes Confidentiality and security practice to its staff through its Policies, Procedures and Guides as well as training and awareness raising activities.

-All Young Epilepsy/St Piers staff must:
+All Young Epilepsy staff must:

-- Establish and maintain policies for the effective and secure management of its information assets and resources: - Undertake risk assessments to ensure that appropriate security controls are in place for existing or potential information systems.
+- Establish and maintain Policies for the effective and secure management of its Information Assets and resources; - Undertake risk assessments to ensure that appropriate security controls are in place for existing or potential information systems.